National Parks

 Take a hike with kids at Chiricahua National Monument. credit: Catherine Parker

-The Junior Ranger Program is the go-to program for families to learn more about a National Park.
+The Junior Ranger Program is the go-to program for families to learn about National Park.
 It’s free and takes about two hours to complete.
-My kids love the badges that the Rangers present them after completing their booklet.
+My kids love the badges that the Rangers present them after they complete their booklet.

-Pick up a booklet at any visitor center then complete the age-appropriate activities.
-Return for a souvenir badge and certificate.
+You can pick up a booklet at any visitor center, complete the age-appropriate activities, and return for a souvenir badge and certificate.

 Pets in Chiricahua